AP source: MLB rejects 114-game plan, tells union no counter

 Players made their proposal Sunday, up from an 82-game regular season in management’s offer last week.
 Opening day would be June 30 and the regular season would end Oct.
 31, nearly five weeks after the Sept.
 27 conclusion that MLB’s proposal stuck to from the season’s original schedule.

 MLB told the union it had no interest in extending the season into November, when it fears a second wave of the coronavirus could disrupt the postseason and jeopardize $787 million in broadcast revenue.
+MLB notified the union of the rejection in a letter sent by email Wednesday.

 While management has suggested it could play a short regular season of about 50 games with no more salary reductions, it has not formally proposed that concept.